 - Pay attention to what they’re saying.
 It is important.

-- Ask for clarification if you didn’t understand it.
-It’s 10x better than assuming something wrong and start doing it.
+- Ask for clarification if you don’t understand it.
+It’s 10x better than assuming something wrong and starting to do it.

 - Try to change course accordingly so you can show them what they want to see.

 Interviews almost invariably end with interviewers offering the interviewee a chance to ask questions.
 You might not realize it but you’re still being interviewed.
 A lack of questions might be read as a lack of interest on your part.
 Too many / too trivial questions might be read as pedanticism.
 If you only ask about work-life balance, people might think you don’t like to work hard.
 So make sure to:

 - Ask at least one relevant question to each interviewer.